An open API service indexing awesome lists of open source software.

 ### Force Cache

-By default, the summarization model uses past computations to speed up decoding.
-If you want to force the model to always use cache irrespective of the model's default behavior, you can set `force_cache=True` when initializing the `Summarizer` class.
+Using the cache speeds up autoregressive generation by avoiding recomputing attention for tokens that have already been generated.
+If you want to force the model to always use cache irrespective of the model's default behavior[^3], you can set `force_cache=True` when initializing the `Summarizer` class.

 ```python